We may get commissions for purchases made through links in this post.

 That’s what makes this lip balm work so well.

-I used an old Carmex lip balm jar for this recipe.
-I don’t find it firms up quite enough to work well in a tube, especially during the hot months.
+If you’ve got one, you can just use an old Carmex lip balm jar for this recipe.
+I don’t find the recipe firms up quite enough to work well in a tube, especially during the hot months.

 Sample jars from Sephora would also work well for this.
 Any little jar with a screw-top lid will do.
 If you don’t have any old jars sitting around at home, you can actually buy small lip balm tins.